ckalgos/FUT-Auto-Buyer/README.md

 Under Utilities -> File (Import the two Scripts and Install it).
 In Ultimate Team Web App, New Menu will be added as AutoBuyer.

+If you like the tool and wanted to contribute -> https://www.patreon.com/i_m_ck13

 Enjoy...